Munsiff Court

-District Munsiff Court (alternate spelling District Munsif Court) is the court of the lowest order handling matters pertaining to civil matters in the district, a legal system followed in the Indian subcontinent.
-Usually, it is controlled by the District Courts of the respective district.
-The District Munsif Court is authorised to try matters pertaining to certain pecuniary limits.
-The State Government notifies the pecuniary limits for the District Munsiff Courts.
-It is under the charge of a munsiff magistrate/judicial collector.
+Munsiff Court (alternate spelling Munsif Court) is the court of the lowest order handling matters pertaining to civil matters, including rent control jurisdiction and execution matters, in the district.
+This is a legal system mainly followed in the Indian subcontinent.
+Usually, the Munsiff Court is controlled by the District Court of the respective district.
+The Court of Munsiff is authorised to try matters pertaining to certain pecuniary limits.
+The State Government notifies the pecuniary limits for the Munsiff Courts.
+The court is headed by a munsiff magistrate/judicial collector, who is generally an entry level judicial officer in the rank of Civil Judge (Junior Division).

-The appeal against these courts lies before the Subordinate Courts which are one rank superior to the District Munsiff Courts but are inferior to the District court.
-The State Government prescribes the territorial jurisdiction of the District Munsiff Court.
+The appeal against these courts lies before the Subordinate Courts (Court of Sub-Judge) which are one rank superior to the District Munsiff Courts but are inferior to the District court.
+The State Government, in consultation with the high court of the state, prescribes the territorial jurisdiction of the Court of Munsiff.
 The district is further divided into subdivisions; each subdivision has an in-charge tax inspector and Registrar magistrate.
 The munsiff magistrate is the judge and presiding officer of the District who keep charge of all tax inspectors (tehsildars).
-Enforcement is of the law of 1982 CrPc.
+Enforcement is under Civil Procedure Code, 1908.

+History

+The court of Munsiff was formed by Lord Cornwallis under the Cornwallis Code of 1793.
+The word "Munsiff" is derived from classical Arabic which literally means - a person who is "just" or "equitable" or "impartial" in their judgments or while dealing with others.
+Under Cornwallis Code, the court of Munsiff was created to give Indian natives a grassroot level position in district level judiciary.
+They were empowered to try cases upto Rs.
+50, at that time and they were empowered to try personal laws too.
+The Munsiffs were also authorised to issue process of distraint against defaulting Raiyats on the application of the Zamindar of the property.
+Earlier, Munsiffs were not even allowed to enforce their own decree or orders as it was to be done by the Judge.
+However, after 1803, the jurisdiction of Munsiffs were considerably widened.
+Immediate superior to Munsiffs were Sadar Ameens (also known as Head Native Commissioners).
+In 1801, on an initial proposal by Judge of Zillah Behar (Gaya, Bihar), the Sadar Ameens were now authorised to try cases of upto Rs.
+200 and Moonsifs upto Rs.
+100. However, three out of five provincial courts and most District and Sessions Judges were opposed to any extension of powers of Munsiffs.
+Those who favoured emphasised the practicality in relieving District Courts and superiority of Indian judges to understand, assess, and try cases at the lowest rung more judiciously.